MayaAH03/MayaAH03/README.md

  <br></br>

 **#30NitesOfCode:**
 #30NitesOfCode is a habit-building challenge that encourages you to commit to 30 consecutive days of learning to code or doing a code-related activity once a day!
+Doing so keeps your virtual pet alive, tamagotchi style!
   [Check out my progress!](https://www.codedex.io/@MayaAH/30-nites-of-code)
   ![@MayaAH #30NitesOfCode](https://www.codedex.io/api/petStatus?user=MayaAH)